 - Process to update the DOD Dictionary is outlined in the Chairman's Instruction.

-Terminology Repository for DOD (OSD/JS) Issuances (Available to CAC users only through JEL+) was established to provide awareness on specific and technical terms and definitions that reside outside the DOD Dictionary (universal and general terms).
+Terminology Repository for DOD (OSD/JS) Issuances (JEL+) provides awareness on specific and technical terms and definitions that reside outside the DOD Dictionary (universal and general terms).
 The Terminology Repository supports the foundation that the DOD Dictionary is the primary military terminology source and reflects terms in unclassified and correctly marked issuances and glossaries.
 It is recommended that when accessing joint publications or organizational policy documents to first review the DOD Dictionary and then the Terminology Repository prior to accessing commonly used English-language dictionaries to develop a full understanding of term definitions, descriptions, or usage, and to proceed accordingly.
 It is also recommended that proposed and existing terms and definitions follow the DOD Dictionary criteria during creation or maintenance.
 The Terminology Repository will be updated per existing policy, however, will not capture shortened word forms such as abbreviations, acronyms, or initialisms.

 - Process to update the Terminology Repository is outlined in the Chairman's Instruction.